qygoh/GeoSpatialStuffs/2018_Bikeability In Singapore/README.md

 _Image generated using DALLE 3_

 We wanted to evaluate bikeability throughout Singapore following the work of Van Dyck et al. (2012) and Winters et al. (2012), which created a Bikeability Index that essentially quantifies the factors affecting bikeability.
-Having a Bikeability Index allows comparisions of scores across regions too.
+There is an added benefit of allowing comparisions of scores across regions too, which would have practical implications for authorities trying to build cycling towns in Singapore.

 To build the Index, the following factors were chosen based on existing literatures' methodology and avaliability of data:

 <img src="Pictures/index_factors.png" width="500">

+## Results

 ## QY's role in the group project